 Estimated reading time: 5 minutes

-I recently visited a church and listened to the pastor talk about people leaving the church and the impact it has on his psyche.
-The unspoken message was he didn’t want his church to die.
+I recently visited a church and listened to the pastor talk about people leaving the church and its impact on his psyche.
+The unspoken message was that he didn’t want his church to die.

-My heart broke for him as he mentioned several seemingly nonsense reasons people “say” they are leaving the church.
+My heart broke for him as he mentioned several seemingly nonsensical reasons people “say” they are leaving the church.

 So, what do you do when members leave your church?

-We are all sensitive to criticism, but when it comes from those we work diligently to serve, it can feel like a personal attack.
+We are all sensitive to criticism, but it can feel like a personal attack when it comes from those we work diligently to serve.

 The consultant part of me wants to take the pastor up to 50,000 feet and let him see things from a different perspective.

-Often, when we rise about the fray, we can see things as they really are and not what one or two disgruntled people make it seem.
+Often, when we rise above the fray, we can see things as they really are and not as one or two disgruntled people make them seem.

 5 Things to Do When Members Leave Your Church